levelupify/bitbox-plugin-craft/README.md

 ## Future support

-As mentioned abow, this plugin is in Beta.
+As mentioned previously, this plugin is in Beta.
 More functionality will get added as users start to use the plugin and [Bitbox](https://bitbox.xyz).

 We welcome anyone to send us requests - [support@bitbox.xyz](mailto:support@bitbox.xyz)